Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Jan if you prioritize privacy-conscious users wanting a simple local ai chat app.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Jan if your daily work is mostly open-source ChatGPT alternative that runs entirely on your machine.
 Grammarly scores higher in user reviews (4.6 vs 4.3).
 Both offer free tiers — try each before committing.

 Grammarly